Darlington searches for historic homes

 An historic resource survey evaluates the eligibility of a property to be placed on the National Register of Historic Places.
 A property’s eligibility is determined by examining the area, photographs, and written description of the buildings.
 The survey will be conducted in Southeast Darlington approximately by “A” Avenue, South Main Street, Theressa Drive, Joe Louis Boulevard, Old Florence Road and Friendship Street.

-The city received from the South Carolina Department of Archives and History to partially fund the survey.
+The city received a grant from the South Carolina Department of Archives and History to partially fund the survey.

 Richey has conducted surveys in Myrtle Beach, Horry County, Columbia, Lexington, and many other places in South Carolina.

 She has 17 years of experience in the field of historic preservation and has a master’s degree from the University of South Carolina in public history.
-She will be working with the City’s Planning staff on this project.
+She will work with the city’s planning staff on the project.

 Richey already has started the historical research for this project and will turn in a draft of the historic context in March.
 The recommendations and survey forms will be completed this summer.